 - Sensitivity: Equilibrium dialysis has been shown to be more sensitive than ultrafiltration techniques in detecting low concentrations of free testosterone.

 - Precision: The precision of equilibrium dialysis is higher compared to ultrafiltration methods, leading to more consistent results across multiple measurements.

 - Selectivity: Unlike some ultrafiltration techniques, which may allow small amounts of protein-bound hormone molecules to pass through their filters, equilibrium dialysis ensures that only truly unbound hormone molecules are measured in the final analysis.

 In addition, several studies have demonstrated that equilibrium dialysis provides more accurate and reliable results for measuring free testosterone levels compared to ultrafiltration methods.
-Equilibrium dialysis is particularly beneficial when assessing hormonal status in patients with conditions that could potentially alter testosterone binding to proteins, such as hypogonadism or thyroid dysfunction.
+Equilibrium dialysis is especially helpful for checking the hormone levels of people who have conditions like hypogonadism or thyroid dysfunction that might change how testosterone binds to proteins.